St Lawrence, Parish Church of Gotham

 Post Office, Leake Road

 The Post Office was built in 1938 by the Kemp family after moving from their previous Nottingham Road site.
 The new site on the corner of Kegworth Road, known then as Ming’s Orchard, had annually been used for the village wakes.
 For example, in October 1883, the latest roundabout had 36 wooden horses made in Germany and was steam driven.
 It reputedly cost £1,200.
-Unfortunately, this Post Office ceased trading in September, 2013, as yet attempts for a replacement have not materialised.
-A Post Office counter was installed and opened in March 2016 within the convenience store/paper shop, Nottingham Road.
+Unfortunately, this Post Office ceased trading in September, 2013, and subsequently a Post Office counter was installed and opened in March 2016 within the convenience store/paper shop, Nottingham Road.

 The present Cuckoo Bush was built in 1858 in the same place as an earlier one.
 It was originally run by the PRHA (Peoples Refreshment House Association).
 Of course its name and sign are synonymous with one of the Gotham Tales.
 In 1794 a Friendly Society used to meet there.
 In 1826, 339 valuable timber trees standing in Gotham Wood were sold there by the agent of Earl Howe who owned the wood.
 Mrs Woolley, the landlady at the time was sometimes in trouble with the local magistrates over her licence.
 The Talbots were other early tenants and the road running alongside the pub to four houses at the rear has been called a variety of names including Talbot’s Lane, Yeoman’s Lane, Dabell’s Lane, etc dependent on who lived there at the time.
 It is still unadopted but called Orchard Street.